tinyheero/tinyheero.github.io/_posts/2016-02-26-random-variables.md

 ## Why Random Variables?

 Now that we have defined what a random variable is, the next logical question is why are we even doing this?
 The major reason for declaring random variables is because it provides us a way to ask questions about the random process in a concise mathematical way.
-If we go back to the random process of flipping 5 coins and use the random variable Y to map the number of heads we get, then we can easily represent questions about the process like this:
+If we go back to the random process of flipping 5 coins and use the random variable X to map the number of heads we get, then we can easily represent questions about the process like this:

-1. <span class="inlinecode">$P(Y = 2)$</span>
+1. <span class="inlinecode">$P(X = 2)$</span>
-1. <span class="inlinecode">$P(Y < 4)$</span>
+1. <span class="inlinecode">$P(X < 4)$</span>
-1. <span class="inlinecode">$P(Y > 1)$</span>
+1. <span class="inlinecode">$P(X > 1)$</span>

 These 3 questions equate to: